XTLS/Xray-docs-next/docs/en/config/outbounds/blackhole.md

 > `response`: [ResponseObject](#responseobject)

-Configures the response data for the blackhole.
+Configures the response data of the Blackhole.

-After receiving the data to be forwarded, the blackhole will send the specified response data and then close the connection.
+After receiving data to be forwarded, Blackhole will send the specified response data, then close the connection.
 The data to be forwarded will be discarded.
-If this field is not specified, the blackhole will simply close the connection.
+If this item is not specified, Blackhole will close the connection immediately.

 ### ResponseObject